 You could find a certain record by its primary key and then print its name: <?php use Store\Toys\Robots; // Find record with id = 3 $robot = Robots::findFirst(3);

-Does with work with multi-column primary key?
+Does this work with multi-column primary key?